Things We Didn't Think Could Happen in America - 3.22

 And in our case, as conservatives, we've chosen the side of the rule of law, equal application under the law, constitutional law.

-Uh on the side of the left, they have bought into conspiracy theories and fishing expeditions.
+On the side of the left, they have bought into conspiracy theories and fishing expeditions.

 And that is what, you know, for them represents news, supposedly.

-Scary, scary times, I gotta tell you.
+Scary, scary times, I got to tell you.

-Um anyway, I hope that answers your question, Kim.
+Anyway, I hope that answers your question, Kim.

-Let's say hi to Michelle, is in Chicago, Illinois on the answer.
+Let's say hi to Michelle is in Chicago, Illinois, on the answer.

-Hi, Michelle, how are you?
+Hey, Michelle, how are you?

 Hi, Sean.